 Pinnochio Anole Lizard

 We drove down to the Milpe and Silanche Bird Sanctuaries located at the lowlands around the Tandayapa Valley.
 We made several halts at the Silanche Sanctuary to capture birds like the Olivaceous Piculet, Lineated Woodpeckers, Brown-capped Tyrannulet, Hook-billed Kites, Purple-throated Fruitcrow, White-bearded Manakin, and the Band-tailed Barbthroat.
-We stopped for lunch at a popular local restaurant at the Blanco River Valley and here we fed bananas to the colorful Tanagers that visited the open patio of the eatery.
+We stopped for lunch at a popular local restaurant at the Blanco River Valley and guest indulged in feeding bananas to the colorful Tanagers that visited the open patio of the eatery.
 We also spotted and clicked the Swallow-tailed Kites.
-At Milpe Bird Sanctuary we had a chance meeting with bright songbirds like the Yellow-throated Toucan, White-Shouldered Tanager, Orange-billed Sparrow, Spotted Nightingale-Thrush and Slaty Antwren.
+At Milpe Bird Sanctuary we had a chance to capture bright songbirds like the Yellow-throated Toucan, White-Shouldered Tanager, Orange-billed Sparrow, Spotted Nightingale-Thrush and Slaty Antwren.

 Plate Billed Toucan

 A visit to Northwest Ecuador remains incomplete if you don’t spot the Giant Antpitta and the Resplendent Quetzal!
-Life came full circle for us since we saw all the five species of Antpittas each with a name like The Giant Antpitta (Maria) and Ochre-breasted (Shakira).
+Life came full circle for us since we saw all the five species of Antpittas, namely the Giant Antpitta (Maria) and Ochre-breasted (Shakira).
 We had brilliant photo opportunities at Paz De La Aves as we spotted the gorgeous Nariño Tapaculo, Golden-headed Quetzal, Resplendent Quetzal Mountain Wren, Plate-billed, Mountain-Toucan, Masked Trogon, and Toucan Barbet.
 It was like hitting a jackpot in a day for avian enthusiasts like us!

 Other than birds we also spotted colorful tropical frogs like the red-eyed one and a black frog with yellow specks, a queer-looking amphibian that resembled a chameleon, a tarantula (very common here), monkeys goofing around, fruit-eating bats and a striped puma staring right into the camera.
-We spent five days here in North-western Ecuador spotting the birds and a large part of our time was spent shooting at Mindo.
-We spotted birds in almost every direction, we turned our heads!
+We spent five days in North-western Ecuador, which proved very fruitful and productive!

 Rufous Throated Tanager